hikmahabdillah/hikmahabdillah/README.md

 <h1 align="center">Hello World! 👋, I'm Hikmah Aldrin</h1>
 <h4>An Front End Developer and Informatics Engineering Student at State Polytechnic of Malang.
 Currently I'm focused to expand my knowledge about Front End Development to create stunning, user-friendly web applications.
-Outside of coding, I'm also interested in UI/UX Design , which complements my development skills.</h4>
+Outside of coding, I'm also interested in UI/UX Design , which complements my development skills.
+I’ve recently become interested in blockchain and Web3, and I’m in the process of learning more about it.</h4>
 &nbsp;&nbsp;&nbsp;

 - 👨‍💻 My Personal Website : [https://hikmahald.vercel.app/](https://hikmahald.vercel.app/)